mkashifaslam/air-quality/README.md

 This is sample project to expose apis to get pollution data of nearest GPS coordinates city using IQAir APIs.

+## Rename .env.example file to .env

+Update .env file based on your configuration values

 ## Installation

 ```bash